nitinuttarwar007/jquery-file-tree/README.md

 ```

 ###getSelected
-returns an array of selected elements where each element is a `jQuery Object`
+Returns an array of selected elements where each element is a `jQuery Object`
 requires **multiselect** to be `true`
 ```js
 $('#example').filetree('getSelected')